evmos/evmos/docs/api/proto-docs.md

-<a name="evmos.claims.v1.QueryClaimRecordsRequest"></a>
+<a name="evmos.claims.v1.QueryClaimsRecordsRequest"></a>

-### QueryClaimRecordsRequest
+### QueryClaimsRecordsRequest
-QueryClaimRecordsRequest is the request type for the Query/ClaimRecords RPC method.
+QueryClaimsRecordsRequest is the request type for the Query/ClaimsRecords RPC method.

 | Field | Type | Label | Description |